Brigitte Mohn

-Brigitte Mohn (née Scholz, born June 28, 1964) is a German businesswoman and a member of the Mohn family that has a significant influence on Bertelsmann group and the Bertelsmann Stiftung.
-Mohn is also chair of the 's executive board.
+Brigitte Mohn (née Scholz, born 28 June 1964) is a German businesswoman and chairwoman of the executive board of the Bertelsmann Stiftung.
+She is a shareholder of the Bertelsmann Verwaltungsgesellschaft (BVG) and a member of the supervisory boards of the Bertelsmann group.
+Mohn is also chairwoman of the board of trustees of the German Stroke Foundation.

 Life

+Mohn is one of six children of the media entrepreneur Reinhard Mohn, who died in 2009.
+Her mother, Liz Mohn, chairs the board of her own foundation, the Liz Mohn Stiftung.

-Brigitte Mohn is one of three children of Liz and Reinhard Mohn.
-After completing her secondary education in 1984, Mohn studied political science, art history and German philology at the universities of Bamberg, Münster and Augsburg.
+After completing her secondary education (Abitur) in 1984, Mohn initially wanted to become a doctor, but decided to study political science, art history and German philology at the universities of Bamberg, Münster and Augsburg.
 In 1993, she received her doctorate from the Witten-Herdecke University.
 In 2001, she completed an MBA at Otto Beisheim School of Management in Vallendar, Germany, and the Kellogg School of Management in Evanston, Illinois, United States.

 Career

 Brigitte Mohn began her career in 1993 as an editor at the Kiel Institute for the World Economy.
-Then she worked for Random House in the United States and Canada.
+She then moved to the Bantam Doubleday Dell publishing group in New York City, where she headed the academic marketing department.
+She also worked in the children's book division of Random House and at the Canadian Doubleday book clubs.
 From 1997 to 1998, Mohn was a management consultant at McKinsey & Company in Hamburg, Germany, before moving to Switzerland for her job at Pixelpark until 2000.

-In December 2001, Mohn was appointed chair of the executive board of the German Stroke Foundation, which was established by her mother, Liz Mohn, in 1993.
-After joining the Bertelsmann Stiftung in 2002, Mohn was appointed to the management board at the beginning of 2005.
-She oversees programs covering health, communities and civil society, for example.
+Mohn entered foundation work at the end of 2000.
+From 2001 to 2014, she was chairwoman of the executive board of the German Stroke Foundation, which was established by her mother, Liz Mohn, in 1993.
+In 2014, she took over the chair of the board of trustees.

+After joining the Bertelsmann Stiftung in 2002, where she was responsible for the health division, Mohn was appointed to the executive board at the beginning of 2005.
+She is responsible for the programs covering health, sustainable communities, digitalization, and the common good.
+On 1 August 2025, she took over as chairwoman of the executive board.

-In 2008, Mohn took a significant role at Bertelsmann group: She joined the Bertelsmann Verwaltungsgesellschaft, which controls the voting rights at the shareholders' meeting; additionally, she was appointed to the group's supervisory board, where Mohn represents the sixth generation of the owner family.
+In 2008, Mohn joined the Bertelsmann Verwaltungsgesellschaft, which controls the voting rights at the shareholders' meeting; additionally, she was appointed to the group's supervisory board, where Mohn represents the sixth generation of the owner family.